-Police issue warning over TikTok ‘challenge’ as children overdose on paracetamol
+Police issue warning over online ‘challenge’ as children overdose on paracetamol

 Encouraged by the social media videos, teenagers in Southampton took the painkillers to see who could stay in hospital for the longest time over the weekend.

-And last Wednesday, police used batons as teenagers organised a so-called flash mob raid on JD Sports in London’s shopping heartland that had been inspired by TikTok.
+And last Wednesday, police used batons as teenagers organised a so-called flash mob raid on JD Sports in London’s shopping heartland that had been reportedly inspired by TikTok, although the social media site has said there is no evidence for this.

 The Metropolitan Police arrested at least five people amid reports that one officer was punched in the face by a youth.
 The force also issued 34 dispersal orders and it was reported that two ringleaders were arrested later on Wednesday.

 Donna Jones, the new chairman of the Association of Police and Crime Commissioners (APCC), told the BBC Radio 4 Today programme on Tuesday that parents should step in to dissuade the behaviour.

+She called out TikTok specifically although the company said it has “seen no evidence to support these claims”.

 Ms Jones said: “There are social media influencers who will set challenges to each other and the public.

 “What happened in Southampton over the weekend is that young people, aged 15 to 17, decided to challenge each other to overdose.
 And the person who remained in hospital for the longest would be the person who won.

 “Of course this is incredibly worrying.
 It is putting young lives in danger and I don’t think they understand the fun could be very worrying.
 It is taking up much needed ambulance and police time.